On the extension of a class of Hermite multivariate interpolation problems: Introduction

-Similarly, the condition (ii) will be referred to as the $c/(2n + 1)$-condition.
+Similarly, the condition (ii) will be referred to as the $c/(2n + 1)$-\emph{condition}. \begin{definition} A scheme $\Nset:=\Nset^2$ is called \emph{regular} if there exists a set of points $\Xset$ such that the problem $(\Nset,\Xset)^2$ is $n$-independent. \end{definition}

-Note, that by taking into account the above condition (i) for the lines passing through any two nodes, we obtain \begin{corollary} Let $\Nset:=\{n_1,\ldots,n_s; n\}$ be a scheme with non-increasing sequence of multiplicities.
-If the problem $(\Nset,\Xset)$ is solvable for a set of nodes $\Xset$ then
+By taking into account the above condition (i) for the lines passing through any two points, and the condition (ii) for the conics passing through any five points, one readily obtains \begin{corollary} Let $\Nset:=\{n_1,\ldots,n_s; n\}^2$ be a scheme with non-increasing sequence of multiplicities.
+If $\Nset$ is regular then we have that

-\end{corollary} Now we are in a position to present the result (slightly reformulated), which we will extend. \begin{theorem}[\cite{Hak}, th.
-9] Let $\Nset:=\{n_1,\ldots,n_s; n\}$ be a scheme, satisfying the condition
+\end{corollary} Now we are in a position to present the result, which we are going to extend.
+Actually, it is slightly reformulated (see \cite{Hak}, 2nd par. after the proof of Thm.9). \begin{theorem}[\cite{Hak}, Thm.9] Let $\Nset:=\{n_1,\ldots,n_s; n\}^k,\ k\ge 2,$ be a scheme, satisfying the condition

-Then the problem $(\Nset,\Xset)$ is $n$-solvable if and only if there is no line passing through more than $n+1$ nodes of $\Xset.$ \end{theorem} This theorem can be regarded as a natural generalization of the following classical theorem of Severi (1921). \begin{theorem}[Severi \cite{S}, th.
-9] Let $\Nset:=\{n_1,\ldots,n_s; n\}$ be a scheme.
-The problem $(\Nset,\Xset)$ is solvable for any node set $\Xset$ if and only if
+Then the problem $(\Nset,\Xset)^k$ is $n$-solvable if and only if there is no line passing through more than $n+1$ points of $\Xset.$ \end{theorem} This theorem can be regarded as a natural extension of the following classical Theorem of Severi (1921). \begin{theorem}[Severi \cite{S}, Thm.9] Let $\Nset:=\{n_1,\ldots,n_s; n\}^k,\ k\ge 1,$ be a scheme.
+Then the problem $(\Nset,\Xset)^k$ is $n$-solvable for any point set $\Xset$ if and only if